sinamohsenifar/Ansible/community-playbooks/crypto/README.md

     ansible-playbook community-playbooks/crypto/generate-self-signed-cert.yml
 ```

 ## Variables

 The following variables are defined in the playbook:

-- output_directory: The directory where the certificates and keys will be stored.
+- `output_directory`: The directory where the certificates and keys will be stored.
-- name: The base name for the certificate files.
+- `name`: The base name for the certificate files.
-- ca_name: The common name for the CA certificate.
+- `ca_name`: The common name for the CA certificate.
-- common_name: The common name for the server certificate.
+- `common_name`: The common name for the server certificate.
-- serial_number: The serial number used in the certificate.
+- `serial_number`: The serial number used in the certificate.
+- `pfx_passphrase`: The passphrase for the PKCS#12 (PFX) file.